 She was awarded the Tony McMichael Mid-term career award from the International Society for Environmental Epidemiology in 2022 for her contributions to environmental epidemiology and has held several competitive personal fellowships from funders in the US, UK, and Spain (Ramon y Cajal 2017-2021).

-She trained in Epidemiology and Environmental Health at the Harvard School of Public Health (ScD, 2006).
-Prior to her doctoral training, she received a Master of Public Health, with a focus on environmental health, from Columbia University, and a BS in chemistry from UC Berkeley.
+Her doctoral training was in Epidemiology and Environmental Health at the Harvard School of Public Health (ScD).
+She has a Master of Public Health, with a focus on environmental health, from Columbia University, and a BS in Chemistry from UC Berkeley.

 Líneas de investigación

 - Air pollution exposure and health effects